With regard to carbon dioxide emissions, SEA is committed to maintaining the neutrality level achieved through

-In 2014 SEA confirmed its leading position in Europe for both the Linate and Malpensa airports, within the level "3+neutrality" group along with 19 other airports, of which 2 Italian (Rome and Venice), which represent 13.6% of European traffic.
+In 2019, SEA confirmed its European leadership positioning for both Linate and Malpensa airports within the 3+ neutrality grouping, together with 51 other airports, of which 4 are Italian (Naples, Rome, Treviso and Venice), representing 26.2% of European traffic.

-The trend over the last seven years highlights a constant and far reaching commitment and SEA commits to maintain this level of neutrality through continued effective process rationalisation, the use of renewable energy sources and through the acquisition of offsets (scope 1 and 2).
+The trend of recent years shows a constant and incisive commitment and SEA is committed to maintaining this level of neutrality through the constant effective rationalization of processes, energy saving policies, sustainable mobility and through the purchase of offset.